WahomeJeremy/FourcrownHotel/README.md

 ---
 ## About the Project

-This is a responsive website showcasing a portfolio.
+This is a responsive hotel website.
 The project highlights modern web design techniques using **HTML5** and **CSS3**, including features like animations, flexbox, and media queries.
 ---
 ## Technologies Used
 - **HTML5**
 - **CSS3**
-- [Font Awesome](https://fontawesome.com/) (Optional, if used for icons)
 - [Google Fonts](https://fonts.google.com/)
 ---
 ## Features